suryatejaadluri/Search/README.md

 * [Piazza: Landmark Example](https://docs.google.com/document/d/1YEptGbSYUtu180MfvmrmA4B6X9ImdI4oOmLaaMRHiCA/pub)

-**_Please refrain from referring code/psuedocode from other resources aside from these._**

-## The Assignment
+## Desc

-Your task is to implement several informed search algorithms that will calculate a driving route between two points in Romania with a minimal time and space cost.
+The task is to implement several informed search algorithms that will calculate a driving route between two points in Romania with a minimal time and space cost.
 There is a `search_submission_tests.py` file to help you along the way.
 Your searches should be executed with minimal runtime and memory overhead.

 We will be using an undirected network representing a map of Romania (and an optional Atlanta graph used for the Race!).

-#### Grading

-Points for each section are awarded based on finding the correct path and by evaluating the number of nodes explored.
-To track the number of times a node is explored during the search, the ExplorableGraph wrapper is used on the networkx Graph class.
-Every time you process a node, by calling graph[node] or graph.neighbors(node), the count for that node increases by one.
-You will need to use one of these methods to add a node's neighbors to the search queue, just be careful not to call it unnecessarily throughout your code.
-We have created the graph.get_edge_weight(u, v) method to be used to access edge weights between two nodes, u and v.
-All other normal networkx Graph operations can be performed.

 #### Visualizing the Atlanta graph: